joeybaker/wheelhouse-router/README.md

   }
-  , on: [function(){}] // array of functions to call on every route , before: [function(){}] // array of functions to call before every route })
+  , on: [function(){}] // array of functions to call on every route , before: [function(){}] // array of functions to call before every route , permissions: function(method, path){
+    this.req.url // the context is the typical flatiron request.
+You have access to `this.req` and `this.res`.
+There's no need to send a response if you don't want to override the default behavior of sending a 403 and the 403 error doc method // GET, POST, etc…
+    path // the path matched from your routes JSON

+    // return truthy values to allow the path to be accessible
+    // return falsey values to disallow the path and send a 403

+    // e.g.

+    if (path.indexOf('/admin') === 0 && !this.req.isAuthenticated()) return false
+    else return true
+  }
+})

 app.start(8999)